rakeshmyana/zebpaybuild-csharp/README.md

 # api-clients
-Zebpay rest client and Zebpay Model will also be available as nuget (As of now its private nuget). http://zebnugetserver-dev.azurewebsites.net/nuget
+Zebpay rest client and Zebpay Model will also be available as nuget.

 <h1>How to Install</h1>